Suremaker/Spring.FluentContext/README.md

 or compile from sources available on Git: `git clone git://github.com/Suremaker/Spring.FluentContext.git`

+## Examples and help
+* The project documentation is available on [Wiki](wiki) page.
+* Solution contains also [Spring.FluentContext.Examples](tree/master/Spring.FluentContext.Examples) project presenting usage of major features.
+* All implemented features contains unit tests which shows also how to use them.

 ## Implemented API Features
 * Registration of objects:
 	* with specified id